gilbertorconde/voron_24_conf/printer_data/config/fix-2-webcams-manta-m8p.md

     (Note: It might show as `/dev/video0` or `/dev/video1` depending on other video devices.
 Just ensure only one webcam is plugged in).

     Look for the specific line representing the webcam's device path.
-Based on your previous output, it should look something like:
+It should look something like:

     text